Electricity for Engineers

 Students attend two lectures, one worksheet discussion class and one laboratory each week.

-- Lectures and Labs will start on week 1 .
+- Lectures and tutorials will start on week 1 .
 Complete online quiz latest by the same day you have lecture.

 - Tests are conducted online through Moodle